What is Plain Language?

 The job of writing PLE materials in plain language is further complicated by the nature of legal language itself.
 Simple rules, like using one-syllable words did not help with technical terms, like ‘tort’.
 Moreover, PLE organizations experienced push-back from lawyers who insisted that the technical language they used was necessary to understanding the law.
 This resistence has abated considerably since then.
 Flesch’s How to Write Plain English: A Book for Lawyers and Consumers and Richard Wydick’s Plain Language for Lawyers came on stream in 1979 and were welcome resources.

 By the 1990s, plain language had entered the legal mainstream.
 The Canadian Law Information Centre offered the workshop “Making Your Message Clear”.
 The Canadian Bar Association and the Canadian Bankers’ Association jointly produced The Decline and Fall of Gobbledygook: Report on Plain Language Documentation.
 In 1991, Multiculturalism and Citizenship Canada published Plain Language Clear and Simple, still an excellent resource that now has a companion training guide.

 Contemporary plain language references

 Over the years, the field has developed to include sophisticated understandings of how to draft legislation, legal documents, and, of course, PLE materials.
 Governments have instituted plain language policies and have produced guidelines and training resources.
 There is a plain language journal, online communities, and international associations.
-If you want to learn more, the following are good places to start.
+If you want to learn more, the resources listed on the Tips and Tools side bar are good places to start.